Fruit in Spain a Seasonal Guide

 Summer is May, June, July, August and September

 Autumn is October and November

 Winter is December, January and February

 What is available month by month.
 This a guide as harvest times do vary by region.
 In the hotter areas, seasons start earlier and continue longer.
 In colder areas harvest times start later and end sooner.

-January and February - Almonds, Apples, Avocados, Bananas, Chestnuts, Grapes, Olives, Passion fruit, Pomegranate and Tangerines.
+January and February - Almonds, Apples, Avocados, Bananas, Chestnuts, Grapes, Olives, kiwi, Passion fruit, Pomegranate and Tangerines.

 March and April - Grapefruit, Kiwi, Lime, Medlar Fruit (Nisperos) Oranges, Pineapple, Strawberries

 May - Apricots, Cherries, Fig, Gooseberry, Lemon, Mango, Medlar Fruit, Melon, Oranges, Nectarine, Peach, Pear, Plums, Prickly Pears, Raspberry, Tomato, Watermelon, wild Strawberry